LoukilRihab/elastic-butler/README.md

 }
 ```

-Add the @timestamp ingest to automatic include timestamp information in you data.
+Add the @timestamp ingest to automatic, and include timestamp information in you data.

 ```http
 PUT _ingest/pipeline/timestamp